BAoD1nH/Human-Activity-Recognition/README.md

 This framework focuses on **Human Activity Recognition (HAR)** problems by using machine learning techniques, fine-tuning based on pretrain model such as ResNet50 and Bi-LSTM in combination.
 The goal is to create a model that can classify human activities when user feed model videos (in any terms of camera angles, resolution, quality).
 <--video demo shortly-->

-*Note: CSC16004 – Computer Vision - Final Project Rework - 22TGMT HCMUS - *
+*Note: CSC16004 – Computer Vision - Final Project Rework - 22TGMT HCMUS*

 ## News
 - 3-12-2025: Add Hugging Face Space for Web Inference demo.